Plumsail/forms-docs/SharePoint/designer/containers.rst

         - Allows you to give custom CSS classes to the Stack which then can be used in CSS or with JavaScript.
 Multiple classes need to be separated with spaces.
     *   - Style
         - Allows you to give custom style settings to the Stack.
 Works as a style attribute of an HTML tag, doesn't require any selectors to work.
-    *   - Spacing
-        - Choose what space is between different elements in the Stack container in pixels.
-Default value is 15

 Tabs
 -------------------------------------------------------------